byorgey/blog/posts/how-to-print-things.markdown

 ---
-title: How to print things
+title: 'How to print things'
 published: 2016-05-19T16:18:38Z
 categories:
 tags: